fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/miniconda-postgres/NOTES.md

 pipx install prospector
 ```

-Note that if you change the v
+Note that if you change the version of Python from the default, you'll need to run a few commands to update the utilities and `pipx`.
+More on that next.

+#### Installing a different version of Python

+As covered in the [user FAQ](https://docs.anaconda.com/anaconda/user-guide/faq) for Anaconda, you can install different versions of Python than the one in this ima